GarenceWong/GarenceWong/README.md

 # Hi, I'm Garence! 👋

-I'm a passionate **UI/UX Designer** with a focus on creating intuitive, user-friendly interfaces.
+A passionate **UI/UX Designer** with a focus on creating intuitive, user-friendly interfaces.
 I thrive on exploring **new technology innovations**, particularly those integrating **AI** to improve user experiences.
 I'm eager to collaborate, learn, and continue growing both personally and professionally.

 ## 🚀 About Me